asyml/forte/CONTRIBUTING.md

 Another aspect that should be noted is the format of links or cross-references of python objects.
 Make sure to follow the [sphinx cross-referencing syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#xref-syntax). ~~The references will be checked by [sphinx-build nit-picky mode](https://www.sphinx-doc.org/en/master/man/sphinx-build.html#cmdoption-sphinx-build-n) which raises warnings for all the missing and unresolvable links.~~

 ### Jupyter Notebook
 Notebooks are written under `docs/notebook_tutorial` folder, and we keep notebooks there for several reasons.
-First, it's friendly for new users to learn forte with a runnable notebooks.
-Second, it can be rendered directly by sphinx documentation by include the relative path to notebook in `docs/index_toc.rst`.
-It straightforward for user to make references on how to use forte with the context of application.
+First, it's friendly for new users to learn forte with a runnable notebook.
+Second, it can be rendered directly by the sphinx documentation pacakge by including the relative path to notebook in `docs/index_toc.rst`.
+It is straightforward for users to make references on how to use forte with the context of application.
 Third, we write notebook testing under `tests/forte/notebook` to ensure the notebook is runnable as API changes.

 #### Notebook Rendering
 Jupyter notebook written under `docs/notebook_tutorial` will be rendered in the sphinx documentation using package `nbsphinx`.
 You need to make sure notebook can be rendered normally in sphinx documentation.
 After writing notebook under , run this [command](https://github.com/asyml/forte/blob/ae3d46884c26bac95893cbbecfaf86168a039bdc/.github/workflows/main.yml#L135) under docs folder.
 It might give you some sphinx warnings and you need to fix them.